 There are three main types found in Vancouver:

 - Front-Gabled single-storey Craftsman (California Bungalows)

 - Exposed roof rafters

 - Decorative beams or knee-brackets under gables

 - Lower porch posts sections of stone, clinker brick or rough stucco

-The predominant material was wood, reflecting the local sources.
-Cedar shingles were used both for cladding and decorative components (e.g. in gable peaks).
-A combination of narrow lap siding and shingles was also in vogue.
-Smoother cut wood was used for the upper portion of porch posts on other decorative pieces such as dentils and knee brackets.
-Stucco was predominantly an accent material usually combined with half-timber dividers in gables.
-Occasionally stucco was used as primary cladding.
-Brick was used for chimneys and as an accent, especially clinker bricks and off-placed or protruding bricks to achieve a rustic appearance.
+The main material of Craftsman houses was wood.
+Cedar shingles were used both for cladding and decorative components (e.g. in gables).
+A combination of narrow lap siding and shingles was also popular.
+The upper part of porch posts or other decorative pieces such as dentils and knee brackets were often smoother wood.
+Stucco was an accent material usually combined with half-timber dividers in gables.
+Brick was used for chimneys and as an accent.
+Clinker bricks and off-placed or protruding bricks were popular to achieve a rustic appearance.